Chaoyang University of Technology: Special Activities

-Labor education & work study
+Labor education

-Labor education is a kind of education that is done with labor to serve the people, allowing the students to learn from contributing their labor.
-The major purpose of it is to help the students become self-motivated, diligent, loving their schools, and treasure the things we have, as well as be hardworking.
-In addition, expect the students to contribute to the society in which we live with a practical attitude and the sense of responsibility.
+The main purpose of labor lducation of it is to help the students to become self-motivated, diligent, loving their schools, and to foster teamwork mentality.
+In addition, the course is to encourage students to contribute to the outside of the school in order or strengthen a positive relationship between the school and the community.

-Labor Education is a compulsory course for students of the day school with zero credits.
-It is now categorized into "Basic Labor Education" and "Group Labor Education."
-For basic labor education, the students from junior or senior act as team leaders, leading the students to maintain the cleanliness of the public space on campus.
-In addition, they will take rotation shifts to allow them to get familiar with each corner of the campus to enhance their sense of identification.
+Starting 2020, labor education is a mandetory course for all students worth 1 credit per school term.
+Labor education is separated into "Basic Labor Education" and "Group Labor Education."

+For basic labor education, students to maintain the cleanliness of the public space on campus, which are assigned randomly by organizing teachers.
+In addition, students are able to choose from a few predetermined timeslots in order to best fit into their existing schedule.

-For group labor education, the advisor will lead the students group to spend two hours in maintaining the cleanliness and tidiness of the grassland on campus through group interaction and the advisor's participation.
+For group labor education, organizing teachers will lead student groups to spend two hours in maintaining the cleanliness and tidiness of the grassland on campus through group interaction and the advisor's participation.
 In addition, to making the campus cleaner, it can help intensify interrelations in class.
-Moreover, to have the community service scheme to allow students to walk out of campus and go into the community where they live to carry out the cleaning service and offer help to minorities.
-Through such education, we can not only elevate the quality of the living environment but also maintain good relations with the neighborhood.
-The campus part-time job opportunities are opened to all the students.
-Priority will be given to the students with economic difficulties so that they can make their own living and study without economic stress, to complete their study without worries.
-For the students who like to apply for campus part-time job, they can fill out the application form at the Labor Education Section.
+Moreover, to have the community service scheme that allows students to walk out of campus and go into the community where they live to carry to clean and to offer help to minorities.
 The contents of campus part-time job include word processing, environmental maintenance, and traffic services.
-In addition, if there is any campus part-time job information outside the school, the Labor Education Section will announce the related information.